B2B Social Media CAN be Exciting

 Keep in mind that Instagram is not a great platform for multi-topic diatribes, so focus on one to two specific questions per Reel.
 Keeping it concise but informative allows your company to show off your expertise and reach new audiences on Instagram.

-Remember to always ask the audience to leave more questions on the comments to drive engagement and fuel your next reel.
+Remember to always ask the audience to leave more questions in the comments to drive engagement and fuel your next reel.

 Start Producing B2B Reels

-Hopefully these five Reels ideas for your B2B company got your creative juices flowing.
-The key takeaways here is to keep them simple, on-brand, and as frictionless as possible.
+The key B2B social media strategy takeaways here is to keep them simple, on-brand, and as frictionless as possible.
 The easier it is to produce, the more likely you are to be consistent with these.
 Consistency is key to building your audience and getting preferential attention from the algorithm.

 Some things to remember when you’re preparing your production:

-• Have a plan or a script.
-Even if you’re going for a more casual approach, it helps choreographing the action to make the actual production quicker.
+- Have a plan or a script.
+Even if you’re going for a more casual approach, it helps choreograph the action to make the actual production quicker.
 Having a plan also helps to keep the production on-brand.

-• Use music AND closed captions.
+- Use music AND closed captions.
 Music keeps your Reels dynamic and helps you get a better reach.
-Closed captions help your Reel be more accessible for users that have their phone on mute.
+Closed captions help your Reel be more accessible for users who have their phones on mute.
 These also help highlight the key message of your video.

 If you’re interested in getting started with Instagram Reels for your business but need help with the strategy and seed content, contact us and we can work with you to perfect your brand story.